vsrixyz/ontology/ontology.md

 ## Start here

 1. Create a board in Miro, Figjam, or any other collaborative whiteboard software.
-2. Identify the participants and name a **single decision maker (DM)** for the Mapping, Narrative, and Terminology phases.
-(A content designer is typically the DM for Terminology.)
+2. Identify the participants and name a **single decision maker (DM)** for the Mapping, Narrative, and Terminology.
+   1. (A content designer is typically the DM for Terminology.)
 3. Spend 3 days adding post-it notes the board by answering the *kickstart questions*.
 (This can be done asynchronously.)

 ---

 ## Kickstart questions

 - Who needs to be involved at each phase?
 More isn't always better.
-Also, name a sole decision maker for each phase.
-This person unblocks impasses.
+Also, name a single decision maker for each phase.
+This person helps unblock when the team is deadlocked.
 - Spend 10 minutes and create a post-it for the key concepts of your experience.
 Think nouns.
 What do people touch, see, interact with?
 Limit one idea per post-it.
 - Spend 10 more minutes but this time think verbs.
 What are people doing or trying to do?
 One idea per post-it.
 - Spend 10 more minutes sorting.
 Which concepts are potentially confusing?
 Copy the post-its into one (or more) of the three types of confusing concepts.